A Reminder of its Brittleness: Language Reward Shaping May Hinder Learning for Instruction Following Agents: The Brittleness of LRS

 \subsection{Reduction of Convergence Rate}

 Convergence rate refers to the number of training iterations needed to learn an $\epsilon$-optimal policy.
-Unfortunately, previous work \citep{agarwal2021theory,xiao2022convergence} that computes the exact convergence rate of RL algorithms is not applicable here because it depends on a strong assumption that the initial state $s_0$ is not fixed.
+However, the exact convergence rate calculations for RL algorithms provided in prior research \citep{agarwal2021theory,xiao2022convergence} cannot be directly applied in this context.
+This limitation arises from their reliance on the assumption that the initial state is sampled from a certain distribution.
 Therefore, an alternative way of analysing the convergence rate is to measure the probability of picking acceptable policies (i.e., $P(\pi \in \Pi_G)$) over each update iteration.

-\begin{corollary}[Convergence rate reduction] In Actor-Critic algorithm, gradient ascent on $Q(s,a)\pi_{\theta_{i}}(a|s)$ pushes the next updated policy $\pi_{\theta_{i+1}}$ in the direction provided by the $Q$ value function.
+\begin{theorem}[Convergence rate reduction] In Actor-Critic algorithm, gradient ascent on $Q(s,a)\pi_{\theta_{i}}(a|s)$ pushes the next updated policy $\pi_{\theta_{i+1}}$ in the direction provided by the $Q$ value function.
 In the presence of false positive rewards, the gradient of $Q(s,a)\pi(a|s)$ can be expressed as follows:

-where $\Pi_G$ is the set of acceptable policies; $\Pi_L$ is an arbitrary set of suboptimal policies that are partially consistent; $G^\pi$ is the cumulative rewards by executing policy $\pi$ in one episode. \end{corollary}
+where $\Pi_G$ is the set of acceptable policies; $\Pi_L$ is an arbitrary set of suboptimal policies that are partially consistent; $G^\pi$ is the cumulative rewards by executing policy $\pi$ in one episode. \end{theorem}